bluesillybeard/Pinc/readme.md

 ## Q&A
 - Why make this when other libraries already exist?
-    - I am frustrated at the state of low-level windowing / graphics libraries.
-Kinc's build system is a mess, Raylib is too minimal to do anything serious, V-EZ hasn't been updated in many years, bgfx is written in C++, SDL is a giant pain to cross-compile with, nicegraf and llgl don't provide a way to create a window, GLFW has no way to have multiple windows on a single OpenGL context, Jai is a programming language instead of a library, and the list goes on and on and on.
+    - the state of low-level windowing / graphics libraries is not ideal.
+Kinc's build system is a mess, Raylib is too basic, V-EZ hasn't been updated in many years, bgfx is written in C++, SDL doesn't cross-compile easily, nicegraf and llgl don't provide a way to create a window, GLFW has no way to have multiple windows on a single OpenGL context, Jai is a programming language instead of a library, and the list goes on and on and on.
 They are all great, but they all suck in specific ways that are conveniently very bad for my own requirements.
+    - Additionally, a library with an insanely wide net of supported backends is very useful.
+Admittedly, the only backend implemented at the moment is based on SDL2, but take a look at the [Planned Backends](#planned-window-backends-not-final)
 - Why support OpenGL 2.1.
 It's so old! (and deprecated)
     - I thought it would be cool to be able to run this on extremely ancient hardware and OS, for no other reason than to see it run.
 Partially inspired by [MattKC porting .NET framework 2 to Windows 95.](https://www.youtube.com/watch?v=CTUMNtKQLl8)
+    - If a platform is capible of running OpenGL 2.1, someone has probably made an opengl driver for it

 ## Planned graphics backends (NOT FINAL)
 - Raw / framebuffer on the CPU / software rasterizer